NYTGameHint LOGO

 Today's NYT Wordle Hints

-• Hint 2: This five-letter word contains 2 vowels with no repeated letters.
+• Hint 2: This five-letter word contains 1 vowel with no repeated letters.

 Reveal Hint 2: Word Structure